Official advice for New Zealanders living and travelling overseas

 - On 11 December 2018, an individual carried out an attack at a Christmas market in Strasbourg, killing 3 people and injuring 12 others.

-- On 14 July 2016, a truck drove into a large crowd at Bastille Day celebrations in Nice killing 86 people and injuring 434 others.
+- On 14 July 2016, an individual drove a truck into a large crowd at Bastille Day celebrations in Nice, killing 86 people and injuring 434 others.

 - On 13 November 2015, coordinated attacks took place across six different locations in Paris, killing 130 people and injuring over 350 others.

-Terrorist groups, individuals returning to Europe from areas of conflict, and individuals adhering to various forms of extremist ideologies, continue to make threats to conduct attacks in France and across Europe.
-Groups adhering to various ideologies have conducted attacks in the past.
+Terrorist groups, individuals adhering to various forms of extremist ideologies, and some individuals returning to Europe from areas of conflict continue to make threats to conduct attacks in France and across Europe.
 French authorities continue to make arrests of terrorism suspects.
 Heightened vigilance is recommended due to the ongoing risk.

 Small-scale attacks by a local independence movement in Corsica cannot be discounted.
 While government buildings are usually the target of these attacks, there is the potential for foreigners to be incidentally harmed.